What is Revenue Run Rate?

-The aim of this exercise is to modulate the strategies and techniques used by the company to steer the numbers back on track if they have gone astray or to continue with the same efforts if we are expecting to meet the target.
-Therefore Revenue run rate is one such measure which helps in determining interim strategies to keep revenue on track.
+This exercise aims to modulate the strategies and techniques used by the company to steer the numbers back on track if they have gone astray or to continue with the same efforts if we are expecting to meet the target.
+Therefore Revenue run rate is one such measure that helps in determining interim strategies to keep revenue on track.

 Following is the formula for the revenue run rate:

-- Number of days in the year is assumed to be 365, however, we may even take numbers such as 360 or 250 depending upon whether we want to consider only working days or even the holidays, or we want to have an easier calculation and so on because the number is only for estimating so a close enough approximation is sufficient.
+- The number of days in the year is assumed to be 365.
+However, we may even take numbers such as 360 or 250 depending upon whether we want to consider only working days or even the holidays, or we want to have a more straightforward calculation and so on because the number is only for estimating.
+Hence, a close enough approximation is sufficient.

 Example of Revenue Run Rate

-Suppose there is a company that goes by the name of MoveFast Inc. This sells fitness wearable equipment and has sold an average of 100 units of its product at a price of $ 100 in two 20 days periods in the current year.
+Suppose there is a company that goes by the name of MoveFast Inc. This sells fitness wearable equipment and has sold an average of 100 units of its product for $ 100 in two 20 days periods in the current year.
 It has an annual target of $200,000.
-It wants to know whether the current level of sale can generate the required revenue or should it reduce the price to $90 which can lead to the expected growth of 20% in the number of units sold.
+It wants to know whether the current level of sale can generate the required revenue or should it reduce the price to $90, which can lead to the expected growth of 20% in the number of units sold.
 Therefore, it has decided to calculate the Revenue run rate to understand whether it should continue or alter its strategy.
 It assumes 365 days in the year.

 Calculation of Revenue Run Rate of Existing Strategy

 Calculation of Revenue Run Rate of Altered Strategy